tobyjsullivan/ues-command-api/README.md

 #### Status Codes

 Each endpoint will define its own set of possible status codes depending on the nature of the command.
 Additionally, the following may occur from any request.

 - `401 UNAUTHORIZED` will result from any attempt to make a request against an authenticated endpoint without providing a valid authentication code.
 - `404 NOT_FOUND` The command you have requested does not exist.
-- `500 INTERNAL_SERVER_ERROR` The service experienced an unexpected error while processing the request.
+- `500 INTERNAL_SERVER_ERROR` The service experienced an unexpected
+error while processing the request.
 Perhaps retry in the future.
 Definitely file a bug report if you can reproduce.
 - Other status codes may occur.
-Absense from the documentation doesn't neccessarily mean it can never happen - it will just likely result from external code we rely on rather than intentionally coded logic.
+Absense from the documentation doesn't necessarily mean it can never happen - it will just likely result from external code we rely on rather than intentionally coded logic.

 ### GET /commands